Fleak SQL Language Reference

 -- Subquery in FROM

-JOIN (SELECT user_id, count(*) AS count FROM events GROUP BY user_id) e
+FROM (SELECT status, count(*) AS cnt FROM records GROUP BY status) e

 -- Subquery in WHERE